-This finding indicates how immigrant women have certain perceptions about the boundaries and to reduce social control.
+This finding indicates how immigrant women have certain perceptions about the police in Canada especially since the CJS in their home countries can be deceiving.

+Women expressed a need for police officers to focus on professional boundaries and to reduce social control.
 Barriers such as language and fear of authorities prevented some women from interacting with the police.